-They plan on selling more than 115 flavors of wings, nearly 40 burgers and dozens of french fry combos at the spot at 2667 East Carson Street, which is roughly 900 square feet.
+They plan on selling more than 115 flavors of wings, nearly 40 burgers and dozens of french fry combos at the spot at 2667 East Carson St., which is roughly 900 square feet.

 The couple debuted the original Back to the Foodture in Pitcairn — named in honor of the 1985 flick “Back to the Future” — in June 2019.
+They didn’t need a time-traveling DeLorean to share the news.
 Thanks to word of mouth, customers flocked to the eatery for food as well as the collection of vintage toys.

 “We like to say that we’re all about food, family and fun,” says Randolph, who serves as head chef and comes up with most of the over-the-top recipes.